matchID-project/deces-backend/README.md

 ```
 The `url` property is only present when `event` equals `completed`.

 Only `http` or `https` URLs hosted on public networks are accepted.
-Requests to
+Ports are
+restricted to `443` or `8443`, and the server resolves the hostname on every
-private or local addresses are ignored to prevent misuse.
+request to reject private IPs.
+Requests to private or local addresses are
+ignored to prevent misuse.

 Before callbacks are used, the URL must be validated through the `/webhook`
 endpoint: